 Veteran Sponsorship Initiative

-VSI is a public-private partnership of the Department of Veteran Affairs, the Department of Defense (DoD), the Department of Labor, national nonprofit organizations, and numerous community-based organizations.
-VSI is co-directed by the VA VISN 17 Center of Excellence for Research on Returning War Veterans and the VA VISN 2 Mental Illness, Research and Education Center.
-These VA centers are leaders in developing and evaluating innovative treatments and training clinicians and community providers to address healthcare needs in active duty servicemembers and Veterans.
+VSI is led and co-directed by the Transitioning Service Member/Veteran Suicide Prevention Center (TASC) which is housed within the VA VISN 17 Center of Excellence for Research on Returning War Veterans and the VA VISN 2 Mental Illness, Research and Education Center (MIRECC).
+These VA centers are leaders in developing and evaluating innovative treatments; and training clinicians and community providers to address healthcare needs in active duty service members and Veterans.
+VSI is also one of the VHA National Center for Healthcare Advancement and Partnerships healthcare advancement initiatives.

 VISN 17 Center of Excellence